-Dr Kennedy Graham is the Founding Director (2013-20); Board member; and Coordinator: NZ in Global Affairs Programme.
+Dr Kennedy Graham is the Founding Director (2013-20); Board member; and Programme Coordinator of the Global Security and Disarmament Programme.

 His academic/policy expertise from B.Com, MA and PhD in International Relations is exemplified in that he taught International Relations at College of Europe, Bruges, Belgium (2005-7); Canterbury University, Christchurch, NZ (2006-8); Victoria University, Wellington, NZ (1985-6; 2006-7); Quartercentenary Fellow, Cambridge University, UK (1995)

 Dr Graham’s main affiliations outside NZCGS are as Member, NZ Public Advisory Committee on Disarmament & Arms Control; Member, Global Studies Council, University of Auckland; Member, National Council, UN Association of New Zealand; Consultant (climate change) European Comm. / International IDEA, Brussels.

 - Time to Upgrade our Global Institutions: ‘A fresh vision from Aotearoa New Zealand’ – joint authorship with former Amb.
 Colin Keating, for UNANZ / NZCGS (2020)

 Dr Graham was a New Zealand diplomat, 1972-88; Secretary-General, Parliamentarians for Global Action 1989-94 (New York); Director of Planning, International Institute for Democracy, 1996-98 (Stockholm); Director, UN University Leadership Academy, Amman, Jordan (1999-2002); Senior Consultant, Dept. of Political; Security Council Affairs, 2004-6 (New York); Member of Parliament, New Zealand (2008-17).